DataDog/integrations-core/oracle/README.md

 ### Compatibility

-The Oracle check is currently compatible with the Linux and macOS
+The Oracle check is currently compatible with Linux and macOS

 ## Data Collected
 ### Metrics